folkertdev/outmessage/README.md

-Streamlining parent-child communication with TEA
+OutMsg: Streamlining parent-child communication with TEA
 ================================================

-#OutMsg

 Using OutMsg means that the update function of a child component returns a value of type OutMsg.
 Instead of the usual type: